Skip to main content

 Specify the global size mode for the entire application.
 You can override this setting for individual components in the application’s code.

-Add Component Resources
+Add Open Iconic Resources

-#Reporting & Data Analytics
+Reporting & Data Analytics

 ASP.NET Core Blazor Reporting Application